 DEFINITIONS AND TERMINOLOGY OF ADRENAL IMBALANCES

-Some people diagnosed with Addison?s disease really have adrenal insufficiency and respond well to a development program.
+Some people diagnosed with Addison’s disease really have adrenal insufficiency and respond well to a properly performed healing program.

 * decreased tolerance to cold

 * low self-esteem due to low energy output

 * joint aches and pains

 * low levels of gastric hydrochloric acid